VolcanicArts/vrcosc.com/docs/V2/SDK/persistence.md

 :::

-:::info
+:::warning

 The property instance is changed when written to, meaning any references will be out of date by the time `OnModuleStart` is called.
-Ensure you only take references in or after your module has started.`
+Ensure you only take references in or after your module has started

 :::